MintShards/pawn-repo/claudedocs/BUSINESS_SETTINGS_IMPLEMENTATION.md

 **Audit Requirements**:
 - `reason` (required, 5-500 chars): Explanation for configuration change
+- `section_updated` (optional): Indicator for which section was modified ("interest_rates", "loan_limit", "credit_limit")

+**Section-Specific Timestamps**:
+- `interest_rates_updated_at` (optional): Last update time for interest rate settings
+- `loan_limit_updated_at` (optional): Last update time for loan limit settings
+- `credit_limit_updated_at` (optional): Last update time for credit limit settings

+When updating a specific section, only that section's timestamp is updated while preserving timestamps from other sections.
+This allows administrators to track when each configuration section was last modified independently.

 **API Endpoints**:
 - `GET /api/v1/business-config/financial-policy` - Get current active configuration